Tutorial: Military Records

-The data often only includes the branch of the military the person served in, whether they are on active duty, the person's pay grade and a state.
+The data often only includes the branch of the military in which the person served, whether they are on active duty, the person's pay grade and a state.
 The data comes in part from government records and in part from information supplied by service members or veterans.

 You'll need to register to use the site, but it's free.

-The National Archive has searchable online databases for WWII, the Korean War and the Vietnam War, with records of people who were killed, wounded or taken prisoner, who enlisted for World War II, or who received awards or decorations in the Vietnam War.
+The National Archive has searchable online databases for WWII, the Korean War and the Vietnam War, with records of people who were killed, wounded or taken prisoner in each, as well as people who enlisted for World War II, and people who received awards or decorations in the Vietnam War.